Food Nachos

 0

 Ever wondered what Shah Jahan’s khansamah whipped up for the Mughal emperor?
 Was it a pulao that made him tick or kebabs?
-The Mughal Feast: Recipes from Emperor Shah Jahan’s Kitchen by using Salma Yusuf Husain delves into some royal kitchen secrets.
-A translation of the unique book Nuskha-e-Shahjahani, the book is a step closer to know-how the meals preferences and cooking artwork within the Mughal technology.
+The Mughal Feast: Recipes from Emperor Shah Jahan’s Kitchen, by Salma Yusuf Husain, delves into some royal kitchen secrets.
+A translation of the unique book Nuskha-e-Shahjahani, the book is a step closer to know-how the meals preferences and cooking art within the Mughal technology.
 Salma, a Persian pupil and meals historian, explores the intermingling of traditions within the imperial kitchens.

 Contents Summary show